 Lots of women love having a shoulder-length cut with layers.
 It’s such an ideal soft shoulder-length cut for straight hair.
 Looking great in a brown hair shade, this medium-long hair will suit your fair or pale skin.
 The Bardot or curtain fringe doesn’t only add style but also frames your best facial features.

 Consider a shoulder-length hairstyle like this textured Lob.
-It has soft, minimal layers and a shaggy texture throughout, but with a beautiful and blunt silhouette.
-For fine to medium hair, use a volume mist at the roots and a bit of a blow dry cream from the mid-shaft to the end.
+It has soft, minimal layers and a shaggy texture throughout but with a beautiful, blunt silhouette.
+For fine to medium hair with layers, use a volume mist at the roots and a bit of a blow-dry cream from the mid-shaft to the end.
 This adds that little bit of shine we all love and controls frizz.
 My go-to’s are the Volumist from Davines and Hair Cream from TO112.
 For medium-length thick hair, use a combination of the TO112 Hair Cream and TO112 Serum, starting at the ends and working your way up.
-With textured medium layered hairstyles, always finish your look with the Davines Texture Spray to give it a bit of definition and hold.
+With this textured medium layered hairstyle, always finish the look with the Davines Texture Spray to give it a bit of definition and hold.

 Whether you’re a teen or a lady, these textured mid-length layers will look fantastic on you.
-You can make medium layered haircuts more dramatic by incorporating waves that can provide you with volume and movement.
+You can make shoulder-length haircuts more dramatic by incorporating layers and waves that can provide you with volume and movement.
 Never let this collarbone-length layered hair grow out while causing distress.

-Try some mid-length layers and curl them with an iron to add some life to your long locks.
+Try some mid-length layers and curl them with an iron to add life to your long locks.
 Adding some layers takes the weight off your long hair and gives you a fuller and sexier hairstyle.
 Ask your stylist to start your face-framing layers around your chin.
-Round brush and curl the front pieces away from your face for a modern and beautiful shape.
+Round brush and curl the front pieces away from your face for a layer hair cut with a modern and beautiful shape.

 A medium-length shag without bangs is a perfect choice for round face shapes and will glam up your long tresses.
-If you are tired of your long hair laying flat add some layering, shag it out, and create much needed fullness.
-As an added bonus, mid-length shags can still be pulled up for that workout.
-Ask your stylist for chin-length layers and you will be happy you did.
+If you are tired of your long hair laying flat, add some layering, shag it out, and create much-needed fullness.
+As a bonus, mid-length shags can still be pulled up for that workout.
+Ask your stylist for chin-length layers, and you will be happy you did.